dbpedia/databus/README.md

 # Meta

 ## Issue Management
-We use milestones, that are roughly 3 month long, [see here](https://github.com/dbpedia/databus/milestones).
-Issues are sorted in these milestones as a rough orientation, i.e. if they are delayed or prove to be too difficult, we will push them back to the next milestone.
+We use milestones, that are roughly 3 months long, [see here](https://github.com/dbpedia/databus/milestones).
+Issues are sorted into these milestones as a rough orientation, when they will be tackled.
+Of course, if they are delayed or prove to be too difficult, we will push them back to the next milestone.
 Issues, which are clear candidates to be pushed back are labeled `stretch task`.
 Milestone `2.x.x` is the backlog and might be picked, if no other issues are more urgent or important.
 Note that we have a soft voting mechanism: adding 👍 to the issue (under the post) as a reaction helps us to prioritize.

 ## Contributing
 Please report issues in our [github repository](https://github.com/dbpedia/databus/issues).